About Juan Dekruyff Immigration Law Office

 After 18 years, I've been able to make a name and a reputation for myself almost exclusively through customer referrals.
 Almost 100% of my clients find me through referral from another client.
 My staff and I see on a daily basis how hard it is to live in the United States as an immigrant, so we do our best to make their lives a little easier.
 I feel I have a shared responsibility with other immigration lawyers to help immigrants understand their situations and know their rights here.
 I want every client that comes to my office to leave knowing the work I am doing for them, how long it will take, and how much it will cost.
 I also believe that it is my responsibility to be available to all my clients in person or on the phone to answer any questions that they have from time to time free of charge.
 I realize that for many clients this is the most important part of being their lawyer.

 I was born in Sussex, England and moved to Duxbury, Massachusetts when I was two years old.
 I attended the College of Charleston in South Carolina where I graduated early in December of 2009 with a B.A. in political science and a minor in Spanish.
-My work experience includes criminal defense and personal injury, but I fell in love with immigration law while working as a paralegal at the Torres Law Firm in Charleston from 2010-2013.
+I began working for Juan as his legal assistant in July 2013.
+After a few years, I decided to pursue my JD so I could practice alongside him.
+I earned my JD through Concord Law School, owned by Purdue Global and graduated in June 2021 with honors.